harlan-zw/nuxt-seo-utils/README.md

 ### useHead

-Usage of the composable remains the same but offers better TypeScript support.
+Usage of the composable remains mostly the same.
+This version offers better TypeScript and XSS presentation support.

+The `children` property is has been deprecated in favor of `textContent`.

 Read the [useHead](https://v3.nuxtjs.org/api/composables/use-head) docs for more details.